');

 About Foster, OK

-Foster is a small community in Oklahoma with a population of 229 residents.
-The median household income is $71,683 per year, which is above the national average.
-The median age in Foster is 37.2 years.
+Foster is a small community located in Oklahoma with a population of 229 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $71,683 per year, which is 5% below the national median of $75,149.
+The median age of 37.2 years is close to the US median age of 38.9 years.

 Cost of Living in Foster, OK